 (2) The minimum distance to be provided between speaker standards not on the same ramp is 11.5 m and the minimum distance to be provided between speaker standards on the same ramp is 5 m.

-48. Exits to be provided in drive-ins
+48. Exits

 (1) A drive-in shall be provided with not less than 2 exits.